-Students of the National Children's Chorus in Los Angeles are represented by more than thirty-five schools throughout the city, and meet weekly in Westwood for rehearsal and musicianship study.
-The extensive curriculum includes college-level conducting, composition, music theory, sight-singing in the Kodály Method, and individual voice training in the bel canto style under the tutelage of Michael Dean, Vocal Studies Department Chair at the UCLA School of Music.
-Through a holistic approach to educating the total musician within each child, recent graduates from the program have gone on to be accepted at top schools around the country, such as USC's Thornton School of Music, UCLA's Herb Alpert School of Music, UC Berkeley, the Curtis Institute of Music, Manhattan School of Music and The Juilliard School.
+Students of the National Children's Chorus are represented by more than one hundred schools throughout its cities, and meet weekly for rehearsal and musicianship study.
+The extensive curriculum includes college-level conducting, composition, music theory, sight-singing in the Kodály Method and individual voice training in the bel canto style.
+Through a holistic approach to educating the total musician within each child, recent graduates from the program have gone on to be accepted at top schools around the country, such as USC's Thornton School of Music, UCLA's Herb Alpert School of Music, UC Berkeley, the Curtis Institute of Music, Northwestern University, Indiana University, Manhattan School of Music and The Juilliard School.